pmall/risk-ratio/README.md

 *   **Position Risk Calculation**: Implement expected P&L, max loss, and profit probability for specific options positions.
 *   **Web Interface Integration**: Develop a Next.js-based web interface with interactive charts and dashboards.
 *   **Additional Data Sources**: Integrate with other exchanges like Binance, Interactive Brokers, etc.

-This specification provides a comprehensive overview of the project, its core principles, and its current capabilities.